yegor256/blog/_drafts/methods.md

   caption: ...
 ---

-What do you think an object is, in OOP?
+What do you think an object is in OOP?
 No matter what language you are programming with, you will most probably agree with Bruce Eckel, the author of [Effective Java](https://amzn.to/35xigKf), who said that "each object has a state and operations that you can ask it to perform," or Benjamin Evans, the author of [Java in a Nutshell](https://amzn.to/35uKVPU), who claimed that it is "a collection of data fields that hold values and methods that operate on those values."
 However, hold on...
-What if I tell you that an object may have no "operations" and still be a perfect "equivalent of the quanta from which the universe is constructed," as David West suggested in his great book [Object Thinking](https://amzn.to/3kuXHlL)?
+What if I told you that an object may have no "operations" and still be a perfect "equivalent of the quanta from which the universe is constructed," as David West suggested in his great book [Object Thinking](https://amzn.to/3kuXHlL)?